 But in a poll by the independent Levada Center to be released later Friday, 24 percent of respondents called the Putin-Medvedev job swap “a stitch-up between the two politicians behind the people’s back.”

 More than half of 1,600 respondents polled after Putin’s historic announcement said they were getting tired of waiting for positive change from the “future president,” Levada Center spokesman Denis Volkov told AFP.

 Putin’s birthday was also the fifth anniversary of anti-Kremlin journalist Anna Politkovskaya’s murder.
 Putin’s spokesman Peskov has repeatedly slammed attempts to link the prime minister to the slain reporter.

 Opposition newspaper Novaya Gazeta, which employed Politovskaya, compared Putin’s Russia to North Korea Friday.

 “Russia and Putin will live a long and happy life together and — as they say — will die on the same day,” it said.

 Putin over the past few years has lost no opportunity to stress that he is in good physical health.

 He has posed in the Russian wilderness displaying his muscled torso, dived to the bottom of the world’s deepest lake and recently disrobed for a medical checkup in front of television cameras.

 Observers have commented on Putin’s youthful looks, with some suggesting he might have treated himself to a facelift or botox injections.

-His spokesman this week declined to speculate on the issue.
-"Honestly, I don't know how he looks after his appearance," Peskov said.
+Peskov earlier this week declined to speculate on the issue.
+“Honestly, I don’t know how he looks after his appearance,” he said.